 The Cavern Club

-The Beatles played the Cavern 292 times between 1961 and 1963.
-The original club, opened in 1957 as a jazz venue in a basement cellar at 10 Mathew Street, was demolished in 1973 to make way for a ventilation shaft for a planned underground railway that was never built.
-The current Cavern Club, opened in 1984, was reconstructed on the same site using approximately half the original bricks that had been recovered and stored.
-It is both a replica and partly the original building, which is an appropriately Liverpudlian situation.
+That is an appropriately Liverpudlian situation.
+The original Cavern Club at 10 Mathew Street, opened in 1957 as a jazz venue, was demolished in 1973 to make way for a ventilation shaft for a planned underground railway that was never built.
+When the current club opened in 1984, approximately half the original bricks had been recovered and stored; the reconstruction used them, making the current building simultaneously a replica and partly the original material.
+The Beatles played the original venue 292 times between 1961 and 1963.

 The Mathew Street Area

-The street itself has become a music tourism corridor with several other bars, a couple of Beatles statues (including one of John Lennon leaning against a wall), and the Magical Mystery store selling Beatles merchandise.
-The annual Mathew Street Festival, held in late August, draws tribute acts and significant crowds.
-The rest of the year, the immediate area is lively at weekends due to the concentration of bars.
+The street itself has become a music tourism corridor with several other bars, a couple of Beatles statues including one of John Lennon leaning against a wall, and the Magical Mystery store.
+The annual Mathew Street Festival in late August draws tribute acts and significant crowds.

 The Beatles Story

-The Beatles Story at Albert Dock is the more comprehensive museum option for Beatles-specific tourism, covering the band’s history from Hamburg through the breakup with reconstructed settings and original artefacts.
-It’s about a 10-minute walk from Mathew Street.
-Tickets are around £17 for adults and it takes 2-3 hours to get through properly.
+The Beatles Story at Albert Dock is the more comprehensive museum option, covering the band’s history from Hamburg through the breakup with reconstructed settings and original artefacts.
+It is about 10 minutes’ walk from Mathew Street.
+Tickets around GBP 17 for adults; allow two to three hours.

-Albert Dock is a restored Victorian warehouse complex on the waterfront housing the Beatles Story, Tate Liverpool (contemporary art, free entry), and the Merseyside Maritime Museum.
-The waterfront walk between the Pier Head and Albert Dock passes the Three Graces — the Royal Liver Building, Cunard Building, and Port of Liverpool Building — which are the dominant landmarks of the city’s famous skyline.
+Albert Dock is a restored Victorian warehouse complex housing Tate Liverpool (contemporary art, free entry) and the Merseyside Maritime Museum.
+The Pier Head waterfront walk passes the Three Graces – the Royal Liver Building, Cunard Building, and Port of Liverpool Building – which are the dominant landmarks of the city’s skyline.

-Liverpool’s restaurants have improved significantly in recent years.
-The Bold Street and Lark Lane areas have the best concentration of independent restaurants.
-The central dining scene around Castle Street offers more mainstream options.
-Accommodation ranges from budget hostels to boutique hotels; the Titanic Hotel in Stanley Dock and the Hope Street Hotel are the most regarded independent options.
+Liverpool’s restaurant scene has improved significantly.
+The Bold Street and Lark Lane areas have the best independent restaurants.
+The Hope Street Hotel and the Titanic Hotel in Stanley Dock are the most characterful independent accommodation options.